OctopusDeploy/blog/blog/2022-04/at-the-helm-trish-khoo/index.md

 After checking Slack again, I action things we chatted about in the meeting, then break for lunch.
 Then I have sync-ups with my engineering managers, and my GLT (Group Leadership Team).
 In the afternoon, I write policies, guidelines, proposals, strategies, announcements, or messages, and have 1:1 meetings.

-Using Slack and Zoom every day can sound unexciting, but I'm building awareness of how my group and greater R&D are functioning and taking small but meaningful actions to adjust it.
+Using Slack and Zoom every day might sound unexciting, but I'm building awareness of how my group and greater R&D are functioning and taking small but meaningful actions to adjust it.
 I also use the time in Zoom meetings to make origami flowers, which helps me focus!

 ![Photo of Trish's desk showing a keyboard surrounded by colorful origami flowers](trish-origami.jpg "width=500")*Trish's desk adorned with her origami creations*